jit-team/infoshare2015/README.md

 We wish you will learn something about the future of the .NET platform.

-The application we intend to write today is a messaHere ge hub.
+The application we intend to write today is a message hub.
 We have a simple http server setup to which you can _post_ a message using the HTTP protocol.

 Here are some code snippets and commands which should be helpful during this workshop.